Posted on November 12, 2021 in Criminal Defense

 A classic example of criminal mischief / damage is graffiti.
 Other examples could include egging a house or keying a car.
 Of course, criminal damage can also involve much more serious types of damage to property.
 As the dollar value of the damage increases, so do the penalties.

 Many good kids and young adults get caught spray painting someone’s property.
 Other times, romantic couples might damage property after a fight in a burst of passion.
-A Phoenix criminal defense lawyer can help if you’ve been charged with criminal damage.
+A Phoenix criminal attorney can help if you’ve been charged with criminal damage.

 Now that we have defined criminal mischief, it is important to understand the penalties you could face if convicted.
 A criminal defense lawyer has many tools at their disposal to fight hard against your charges.